-Fixed Charges Hospital Fee Estimated Charges (Subject to Market Prices) Uniform \$65.00 Drab Cap 5.00 Two Drab Shirts 12.00 Two Pairs Khaki Breeches 8.00 Wrap Puttees 4.00 Regulation Overcoat 40.00 Books, according to course pursued \$8.00 to 20.00 Tan Shoes 10.00 Two Regulation Laundry Bags 1.80 Two Regulation Soft Shirts (cotton) 9.00 Optional Charges.
-Chemistry Laboratory Fee.\$10.00Stenography10.00Bookkeeping10.00Typewriting10.00Material used in Mechanical Drawing10.00Wireless Telegraphy10.00Physics Laboratory Fee5.00Graduation Fee5.00
+Fixed Charges Hospital Fee \$10.00 Athletic Fee 5.00 Library Fee 2.00 Matriculation Fee 3.00 Estimated Charges (Subject to Mar- < ket Prices) Uniform \$30.00 Drab Cap 3.00 Two Drab Shirts 12.00 Two Pairs Khaki Breeches 7.50 Wrap Puttees 4.00 Regulation Overcoat 24.00 Books, according to course pursued \$8.00 to 20.00 Tan Shoes 8.00 Two Regulation Laundry Bags 1.80 Two Regulation Soft Shirts (cotton) 1.80 Optional Charges Chemistry Laboratory Fee\$10.00Stenography10.00Bookkeeping10.00Typewriting10.00Material used in Mechanical Drawing10.00Wireless Telegraphy10.00Physics Laboratory Fee5.00Graduation Fee5.00

-The hospital fee of \$20.00 is for the maintenance of the cadet hospital.
+The hospital fee of \$10.00 is for the maintenance of the cadet hospital.
 This arrangement insures a cadet careful attention by a competent nurse who lives in the hospital and, under the direction of a surgeon, looks after all cases of ordinary sickness.
 It also affords the cadet an opportunity for daily attention by the surgeon.
 In case, however, a cadet is confined to the hospital for more than three days, a charge of \$1.50 per day will be made.
 Should it become necessary to employ a special nurse or to call a consulting physician, the call will be charged to the patient.
 In case a patient is removed to an outside hospital, charges will be borne by the parent.
+Personal prescriptions will also be charged to the individual.